Steve Taylor (psychologist)

-Steve Taylor (born 1967) is an English author and lecturer/researcher in psychology, who has written several books on psychology and spirituality.
-He is a senior lecturer in psychology at Leeds Beckett University and is the current chair of the Transpersonal Psychology Section of the British Psychological Society.
+Steve Taylor (born 1967) is an English author, lecturer and researcher in psychology, who has written many books on psychology and spirituality, as well as books of poetry.
+He is a senior lecturer in psychology at Leeds Beckett University and has been the chair of the Transpersonal Psychology Section of the British Psychological Society.

-Taylor's main interest is in transpersonal psychology, which investigates higher states of consciousness and 'awakening' experiences.
-Taylor has a master's degree (with distinction) in Consciousness and Transpersonal Psychology and a PhD in Psychology from Liverpool John Moores University.
-He writes a popular blog 'Out of the Darkness' for Psychology Today magazine, and also writes blog articles for Scientific American.
+Taylor has a master's degree with distinction in Consciousness and Transpersonal Psychology and a PhD in Psychology from Liverpool John Moores University.
+He writes the popular blog Out of the Darkness for Psychology Today magazine, and has also written blog articles for Scientific American.
+He also regularly writes for The Conversation and for The Psychologist magazine.

 Career

-He taught courses on personal development at the University of Manchester, and did his PhD research at Liverpool John Moores University, and is a senior lecturer at Leeds Beckett University.
+Taylor taught courses on personal development at the University of Manchester and did his PhD research at Liverpool John Moores University.

 Taylor's books have been published in 20 languages, while his articles and essays have been published in many academic journals and in the popular media, including The Journal of Humanistic Psychology, the Journal of Transpersonal Psychology, The Journal of Consciousness Studies, Psychologies, Resurgence, The Psychologist and The Daily Express.
 His work has been featured widely in the media in the UK, including on BBC Breakfast, BBC World TV, Radio 4 and 5, and in The Guardian and The Independent.
-His work has been described by Eckhart Tolle as 'an important contribution to the shift in consciousness which is happening on our planet at present.
+He is a regular presenter of Prayer for the Day on Radio 4, despite not being religious himself.
+His work has been described by Eckhart Tolle as "an important contribution to the shift in consciousness which is happening on our planet at present."

-Taylor's book The Fall was described in The International Journal of Transpersonal Studies as "one of the most notable books of the first years of this century".